-16 Uvalde fourth graders waited an hour with injured teacher
+16 Uvalde fourth graders waited an hour with wounded teacher

 As her students prepare to return to school for the first time since that traumatic day, Avila is on the way to recovery, walking up to eight minutes at a time on the treadmill in physical therapy and going to counseling.
 She looks forward to teaching again someday.

 Outside of a shuttered Robb Elementary, a memorial for the people killed overflows at the entrance gate.
-Teachers from across Texas stopped throughout the summer to pay their respects and reflect on what they would do in the same situation.
+Teachers from across Texas stopped by this summer to pay their respects and reflect on what they would do in the same situation.

 “If I survive, I have to make sure they survive first,” said Olga Oglin, an educator of 23 years from Dallas, her voice breaking.

-“Whatever happens to a student at our school, it just happens to one of my kids,” Olgin said, adding that she as the first person to greet parents, students and staff at the door in the mornings, she likely would be the first person shot.
+“Whatever happens to a student at our school, it just happens to one of my kids,” Olgin said, adding that as the person to greet parents, students and staff at the door in the mornings, she likely would be the first person shot.

 Ofelia Loyola, who teaches elementary school in San Antonio, visited with her husband, middle school teacher Raul Loyola.
-She was baffled at the delayed response from law enforcement on May 24, as seen on security and police video.
+She was baffled at the delayed response from law enforcement, as seen on security and police video.

 “They are all kids.
 It doesn’t matter how old they are, you protect them,” she said.